han-xudong/libfrankapy/docs/development/contributing.rst

 - Create a new issue or discussion
 - Contact the maintainers

-We appreciate your time and effort in making LibFrankaPy better!
+We appreciate your time and effort in making libfrankapy better!